Google Cloud integration

 Note

-You can change parameters to set up your own VM according to your preferences (see create-with-container).
+It is possible to change parameters to set up your own VM according to your preferences (see create-with-container).

 Warning